ratschlab/metagraph/metagraph/docs/source/api.rst

 API
 ===

-MetaGraph API provides a simple way to query indexes (running on a remote server or locally) in Python and supports both exact k-mer matching as well as inexact search (alignment).
+The MetaGraph API provides a simple way to query indexes (running on a remote server or locally) in Python and supports both exact k-mer matching as well as inexact search (alignment).

 .. _install api: